The Academic Procession

 Whilst on stage, you are visible from the auditorium at all times and the ceremony may also be filmed.
 Please ensure that your mobile phone is switched off during the ceremony.

 When the Chancellor closes the ceremony, he will ask the assembly to stand.
 The mace bearer will collect the mace and will lead the Chancellor’s procession from the stage.
 Thereafter, the procession leaders will prompt the academic procession when to leave the stage, beginning with the first row, then the second row etc. Please leave the auditorium and return to the robing area to return your gown and collect any personal possessions you may have left.

 Tickets for the graduation receptions are required and will be available from the robing room on the day of the ceremony.

-Please be aware that the seating for the processions is worked out in advance and any last minute changes do have an effect.
-If you are aware that you can no longer attend, please give as much notice as possible by contacting Jacqui Neilson on x2612.
+Seating for the processions is worked out in advance and any last minute changes do have an effect.
+If you can no longer attend, please give as much notice as possible by contacting Jacqui Neilson on x2612.